chpc-tech-eval/chpc24-scc-nationals/matlab/README.md

 You must use the `monteCarloPi_parallel` MATLAB script above as a starting point to accurately calculating $\pi$ over your cluster.
 Clearly document and describe the changes that you have implemented.
 Run the script on your most powerful node, and draw a table where you indicate how the number of samples changes with a change in the 'Maximum Number of Workers' and the 'Number of Chunks'.

-After completing the above experiments, you may attempt to run the benchmark across multiple nodes using MPI.
+After completing the above experiments, you may attempt to optimize and run the benchmark across multiple nodes using MPI.

 ```bash
 mpirun -np <N> --hostfile <PATH_TO_HOSTFILE> run_monteCarloPi_parallel.sh <PATH_TO_MATLAB_INSTALLATION>
 ```

 Submit your final script, your compiled binaries and your results.
 See if you can run the experiment for $10^12$ samples on your cluster.
+You will be scored on the:
+* accuracy of your estimation of %\pi%,
+* maximum number of samples you've managed to complete the experiment with *(higher is better),* and
+* rate of calculating samples.

 > [!TIP]
-> If you have time available, consider exploring and replacing the Parallel For-Loop with [SPMD](https://www.mathworks.com/help/parallel-computing/spmd.html?searchHighlight=spmd&s_tid=srchtitle_support_results_1_spmd).
+> If you are interested in improving your results even further, consider exploring and replacing the Parallel For-Loop with [SPMD](https://www.mathworks.com/help/parallel-computing/spmd.html?searchHighlight=spmd&s_tid=srchtitle_support_results_1_spmd) statements.
 >
 > You can also explore running the [HPC Challenge](https://www.mathworks.com/help/parallel-computing/benchmark-your-cluster-with-the-hpc-challenge.html) directly from within MATLAB.